wk-chen8/Notes/CPP/CPP05/cpp05_notes.md

 		virtual ~exception() throw();
 		virtual const char	*what() const throw();
 };
 // As both the destructor and what() are declared as virtual and non-throwing, and if we were to override these functions in the derived class, the standard requires that the overriden functions must have the same restrictions or be more restrictive, not less.
+This is because the compiler will decide whether it should handle exceptions during compile time, mainly by examining the function signatures, and it is unable to determine which function to run until runtime (where dynamic binding of the correct function by lookup of virtual table occurs).

 // Having the same restriction level or more between the base and derived class is known as the "Liskov Substitution Principle", which states that the subclasses should behave in the same way as the objects of superclass (without breaking the application of superclass).
 This principle can also be applied generally.
 ```